zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 - Use Entity Framework for database operations
 - Use the ServiceDefaults persistence extension to automatic apply migrations
 - Use Entity Framework to insert the product data during the migrations
+- Optimized indexes for common queries
+- Asynchronous queries for all database operations

 ## Recommended Tools
 - .NET 9